Probing Kirkwood-Dirac nonpositivity and its operational implications via moments: Preliminaries

 where $\mathcal{O}^w_{ij} = \bra{f_j} \mathcal{O} \ket{a_i} / \langle f_j | a_i \rangle$ represents the weak value of $\mathcal{O}$, conditioned on the initial state $\ket{a_i}$ and final state $\ket{f_j}$ \cite{Vaidman88, Duck89}.

 In general, KD distribution is not a true probability distribution, as its elements $Q_{ij}$ may be negative or even complex.
-If one restricts only to the real parts of $Q_{ij}$, the corresponding distribution is called the MHQ distribution \cite{Margenau61}.
-The KD distribution provides a framework for bounding values attainable in classical scenarios and has found broad applications in quantum information theory \cite{Dressel15, Yunger18,gonzalez2019out, Razieh19,ArvidssonShukur2020, kunjwal2019anomalous, pusey2014anomalous, dressel2011experimental,lostaglio2020certifying}.
-For a comprehensive overview, we refer interested readers to Ref. \cite{arvidsson2024properties}.
+If one restricts only to the real parts of $Q_{ij}$, the corresponding distribution is called the MHQ distribution \cite{Margenau61}, which has found several applications in quantum thermodynamics \cite{PRXQuantum.1.010309,PhysRevResearch.6.023280}.
+Formally, the elements of the MHQ distribution are given by